sendgrid/sendgrid-go/README.md

 <a name="announcements"></a>
 # Announcements

-Join an experienced and passionate team that focuses on making an impact.
-[Opportunities abound](https://sendgrid.com/careers) to grow the product - and grow your career!

 Please see our announcement regarding [breaking changes](https://github.com/sendgrid/sendgrid-go/issues/81).
 Your support is appreciated!

 All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-go/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-go/releases).
 You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/go) for releases and breaking changes.